a2stuff/a2d/notes/SmartPort.md

 Some approaches have been suggested but rejected (pending further data):

-* Do a ProDOS ON_LINE call, then enumerate all SmartPort devices request Block 2 to build a mapping by comparing volume names.
+* Do a ProDOS ON_LINE call, then iterate over all SmartPort devices and request Block 2 to build a SmartPort unit to ProDOS unit mapping by comparing volume names.
 The problem is that this doesn't handle empty devices / unformatted disks, which are a use case.
-  * Total Replay builds map by reading/comparing blocks using ProDOS vs. SmartPort.
+  * Total Replay reportedly builds such a map by reading blocks/comparing names.
 But it doesn't care about empty/unformatted disks.
 * Abandon the ProDOS-8 Slot/Drive notion entirely.
 That's... basically a complete rewrite.

 Other ideas that haven't been ruled out but require collaboration w/ the ProDOS maintainers:
-* Add a new [ProDOS-8 MLI API](https://prodos8.com/docs/techref/calls-to-the-mli/#4.3) call to map a unit to SP dispatch/unit
+* Add 1 new [ProDOS-8 MLI API](https://prodos8.com/docs/techref/calls-to-the-mli/#4.3) call to map a unit to SmartPort dispatch/unit
 * Add 2 new [ProDOS-8 MLI API](https://prodos8.com/docs/techref/calls-to-the-mli/#4.3) calls to do a Status request for DIB and Status request for Eject.
 * Add support to the [ProDOS-8 Driver API](https://prodos8.com/docs/techref/adding-routines-to-prodos/#6.3)  for:
-  * `SPCall::Status`+DIB - _need parameter to request this_
+  * `SPCall::Status`/`SPStatusRequest::DIB` - _need parameter to request this_
-  * `SPCall::Control`+eject - _need new command + parameter to request this_
+  * `SPCall::Control`/`SPControlRequest::Eject` - _need new command + parameter to request this_
   * ... and a way to probe for support
 * A blend of the above, e.g. new MLI call to request DIB; if that is supported, then CONTROL can be issued to driver.
 * Any other more maintainable way to get from the driver address in `DEVADR` to the mapping tables